 Can God save the entire world?
 Sure He can.
 But will the Holy Ghost reach everyone's heart before they pass into eternity?
-No. There are those that a betting eternity that there is no God.
+No. There are those that are betting there is no God.
 I would not take that bet.
-Someday they will stand before a Righteous God and give an account.
+Someday they will stand before a Righteous God and give an account for rebelling against His love for them.
 God help them.

 Does the Bible contain the Theology of Inclusiveness?

 My heart goes out to those that do not believe.
 Romans in the first chapter tells the reasoning behind the "why" I feel for them so deeply.

 The Bible says, "For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
 For since the creation of the world His invisible attributes, His eternal power, and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse."
 (Romans 1.18-20) When is the last time you have heard this preached in your church?